 There are many different medication options for treating anxiety in pregnancy.
 Generally, studies have not found an increased chance for birth defects for many of these medications.
-For more information about medications, please see our medication fact sheets at http://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby at 1-866-626-6847 to speak with an information specialist about your specific medications.
+For more information about medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about your specific medications.

-Will I be able to breastfeed if I have anxiety and need to take medication?
+Can I breastfeed if I have anxiety or need to take medication?

 Yes.
 Having anxiety does not need to keep you from breastfeeding.
 For some people with anxiety, breastfeeding can feel overwhelming.
 Find supportive friends or family members who will help you through the process.
-If you and your health care provider decide that medication is the best route for you, there are medications which you can take while breastfeeding.
-For more information about medications, please see our medication fact sheets at http://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby at 1-866-626-6847 to speak with an information specialist about specific medications.
-Be sure to discuss all your breastfeeding questions with your healthcare provider.
+If you and your healthcare provider decide that medication is the best route for you, there are medications which you can take while breastfeeding.
+For more information about medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about specific medications.
+Talk to your healthcare provider about all of your breastfeeding questions.

-If the baby’s father has anxiety and is taking medication for it, the medication is unlikely to increase risks to a pregnancy.
+In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
 However, it is possible that you may feel more anxious if the baby’s father is also anxious.
-For more information on paternal exposures, please see the MotherToBaby fact sheet on this topic at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information on paternal exposures, please see the MotherToBaby fact sheet on this topic at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.